perpil/cloudstructs/src/toolkit-cleaner/README.md

 Use the `dryRun` prop to only output the number of assets and total size that would be deleted but without actually deleting assets.

+Set the `cleanEcrAssets` prop to `false` if you don't want to clean ECR assets and have Docker running to deploy.

 <p align="center">
   <img src="toolkit-cleaner.svg" width="50%">
 </p>